 If the franchisor has authorized franchisees to appoint an employee as the unit’s supervisor, that individual must finish the training program and commit their full time, best efforts, and continual personal attention to the everyday operations.

-Unless otherwise specified in the Franchise Agreement, a franchisee or qualified restaurant managers must keep their personal residence well within one-hour driving distance from the unit.
+Unless otherwise specified in the Franchise Agreement, a franchisee or qualified restaurant managers must keep their residence well within one-hour driving distance from the unit.

 During the term of the Franchise Agreement, a franchisee and its immediate families, shareholders, employees, and others connected with the franchisee or the franchise must not serve Mexican-style menu or food items at the unit or elsewhere, except for Taco Bell themselves including their Mexican-style menu or items.
 Franchisees must offer and sell only the beverages, food, and other items mentioned in the manual.